delvelabs/tachyon/README.md

 ### Plugins settings

-Settings can be pass to the plugins via the ``-x`` option.
+Settings can be passed to the plugins via the ``-x`` option.
 Each option is a key/value pair, with a colon joining the key and its value.
 Use a new ``-x`` for each setting.

 ```bash